QwenLM/Qwen/README.md

 ## Quantization

 We provide examples to show how to load models in `NF4` and `Int8`.
 For starters, make sure you have implemented `bitsandbytes`.
-Note that the requirements for `bitsandbytes` is:
+Note that the requirements for `bitsandbytes` are:

 ```
 **Requirements** Python >=3.8.
 Linux distribution (Ubuntu, MacOS, etc.) + CUDA > 10.0.